tylerfouch/Modeling-NYC-Transit-Demand/README.md

 ### Insights
 - Ridership is highly centralized due to the structure of the system and the city (see: distance variable).
 Adding service that de-centralizes the system could unlock a new level of ridership
 - Multi-modal/transfer stations are highly-used, suggests that that should be a focus in future plans (e.g. plan feeder buses for stations to draw in ridership and increase catchment area)
-- Land use can make or break ridership at a station, planning for areas surrounding stations and meeting people where they are is important
+- Land use can make or break ridership at a station, so planning for areas surrounding stations and meeting people where they are is important

 ### Plots
 ![](plots/linear_plot.png)